Frazey Ford

-Frazey Obadiah Ford is a Canadian singer-songwriter and actress.
-She was a founding member of The Be Good Tanyas.
+Frazey Obadiah Ford (born February 11, 1973) is a Canadian singer-songwriter and actress.
+She joined the Be Good Tanyas in their first year.
 Her solo debut Obadiah was released on Nettwerk on July 20, 2010.

 Jenny Charlesworth of The Georgia Straight wrote that a few of the songs "swing with a mellow neo-soul beat enlivened by buttery vocals", and noted influences from rhythm and blues singers Ann Peebles, Roberta Flack, and Donny Hathaway.
 Ford also credits her free-spirited parents (her father was an American conscientious objector who moved to Canada), and being a mother has had a strong influence on her songwriting.

 Obadiah takes its name from Ford's middle name, Obadiah.
 When she was born, her parents asked her brothers to choose her middle name; they decided to name her after their pet cat Obadiah that had recently run away.

 Ford was raised in Castlegar, British Columbia.
 She currently resides in Vancouver.